BrunoZeppa/BrunoZeppa/README.md

 - 👋 Hi, I’m @BrunoZeppa
 - 👀 I’m interested in Science And Technology
-- 🌱 I’m currently learning Python and react native
+- 🌱 I’m currently learning Data Science
 - 🚀 I’m looking to collaborate on big projects
 - 📫 How to reach me zegb@gmail.com